ebzzry/ebzzry.github.io/src/lambda-calculus.md

 simply believes in his faith of intuition, to determine the meaning of the hose at the time he grabbed it.

-In English, the word "high" has specific meanings.
+In English, the word “high” has specific meanings.
 But for all the defined meanings of the word, there is no intrinsic knowledge of the value of the word.
 We take the meaning as is.
 We have to agree to use the word in the narrowed context of the users of the word.
-If we try to deviate from the established meaning of the word, for example, we randomly create a new definition of the word because of whim, chances are it won't be accepted.
+If we try to deviate from the established meaning of the word, for example, we randomly create a new definition of the word because of whim, chances are it won’t be accepted.
 We need to believe in the defined connotative and denotative meanings of the word, for it to have meaning to us.
 The same holds true for lambda calculus — we either accept these axioms and operate in its domain, or we live in Neverland.

-## Baby Steps
+## Baby steps

 ### Functions

 A central player in lambda calculus is the notion of function.
 Most of us are familiar with functions in our high-level languages, but functions in lambda calculus are slightly different — they need to have at the minimum a single parameter.
-In most production languages in use now, you can invoke a function that doesn't take an argument.
-They're usually used for side-effects.
+In most production languages in use now, you can invoke a function that doesn’t take an argument.
+They’re usually used for side-effects.
 In lambda calculus, however, a bare minimum of one argument is enforced.
-Here's what a minimal function in lambda calculus looks like:
+Here’s what a minimal function in lambda calculus looks like:

 ```